I bet I can guess the top 2 reasons why you’ve brushed off the idea of adding the Solar Panel Hanger to your solar installation toolbox.

 - Bring the solar panels up to the roof.

 - Stage solar panels somewhere on the roof, until you are ready to mount and connect the wiring for each one.
 At this point, you’ve most likely got a spider web of wiring all over the place, along with solar panels stuffed between the rail and the roof.
-The pros to staging your panels this way is first your panels can’t toboggan down and off the roof and second you are lowering the potential of disturbing all the work you did with your wiring.
-The cons are you have created a job site full of clutter that continually has to be readjusted as you work, have increased the possibility of damaged shingles or scratched panels and depending on the size of the array you might be making multiple trips in stages, as space allows, to get all those panels up on the roof.
+The pros to staging your panels this way are first your panels can’t toboggan down and off the roof and second you are lowering the potential of disturbing all the work you did with your wiring.
+The cons are you have created a job site full of clutter that continually has to be readjusted as you work, have increased the possibility of damaged shingles or scratched panels, and depending on the size of the array you might be making multiple trips in stages, as space allows, to get all those panels up on the roof.

 - Mount the solar panels to the solar racking.
-Which includes holding the panel straight, connecting the wiring (from the microinverter, optimizer or DC strings), dealing with wire management, and tightening the panel down with end clamps or midcaps.
+This includes holding the panel straight, connecting the wiring (from the microinverter, optimizer or DC strings), dealing with wire management, and tightening the panel down with end clamps or midcaps.

 Now that I’ve reminded you how to do something you already know how to do, let me paint an entirely different picture with the use of one “simple tool.”